 What If I Cannot Afford a Collaborative Divorce in Orlando Florida?

-One of the newer types of divorce alternatives that are available to divorcing couples is the collaborative divorce process.
+One of the newer types of divorce alternatives that are available to divorcing couples is the collaborative law process.
 A collaborative divorce is one where the parties to the case agree that they will reach a settlement without going to court.

 What are the alternatives to collaborative divorce in Orlando if I do not want a fight?